Rajeenthiran/Reusable-Payment-Gateway-Integration-Framework-in-Salesforce/README.md

+Reusable Payment Gateway Integration Framework (Salesforce) 📌 Overview

+This project implements a scalable, reusable, and config-driven payment integration framework in Salesforce that supports multiple payment gateways such as Stripe, PayPal, and Razorpay.

+The framework is designed using Apex, Design Patterns (Strategy + Factory), and Custom Metadata to enable plug-and-play integration of new payment providers with minimal code changes.

+❗ Business Problem

-Many organizations use Salesforce to manage customers, orders, and sales processes, but payments are handled through external payment gateways such as Stripe, PayPal, or Razorpay.
+Many organizations use Salesforce to manage customers, orders, and sales processes, but payments are handled through external payment gateways.

 In most implementations: